wombleton/gitlaw-nz/acts/P/Policing Act 2008.md

     (3) A person commits an offence who, without reasonable excuse, represents any vehicle, craft, or other conveyance as being in the service of the Police in circumstances likely to lead a person to believe the vehicle, craft, or conveyance is in the service of the Police.

-    (4) A person who commits an offence against this section is liable to imprisonment for a term not exceeding 12 months, to a fine not exceeding $15,000, or to both.
+    (4) A person who commits an offence against this section is liable on conviction to imprisonment for a term not exceeding 12 months, to a fine not exceeding $15,000, or to both.

-    Compare: 1958 No 109, [ss 51][223], [51A][224]
+    Compare: 1958 No 109, [ss 51][225], [51A][226]

+    Section 48(4): amended, on 1 July 2013, by [section 413][201] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 49 Use of term Police or New Zealand Police in operating name

 *   (1) A person commits an offence who, without reasonable excuse, carries on an activity under an operating name that includes the word ""Police"" or the words ""New Zealand Police"", in a manner likely to lead a person to believe that the activity is endorsed or authorised by the Police or any part of the Police.

-    (2) A person who commits an offence against this section is liable,---
+    (2) A person who commits an offence against this section is liable on conviction,---

     *   (a) in the case of an individual, to imprisonment for a term not exceeding 6 months or to a fine not exceeding $5,000:

     *   (b) in the case of a body corporate, to a fine not exceeding $20,000\.

+    Section 49(2): amended, on 1 July 2013, by [section 413][201] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 50 Unlawful possession of Police property

 *   (1) A person commits an offence who, without lawful authority or reasonable excuse, has in his or her possession any Police property.

-    (2) A person who commits an offence against this section is liable to imprisonment for a term not exceeding 3 months, to a fine not exceeding $2,000, or to both.
+    (2) A person who commits an offence against this section is liable on conviction to imprisonment for a term not exceeding 3 months, to a fine not exceeding $2,000, or to both.

-    Compare: 1958 No 109, [ss 52][225], [61A][226]
+    Compare: 1958 No 109, [ss 52][227], [61A][228]

+    Section 50(2): amended, on 1 July 2013, by [section 413][201] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 51 Failing to help Police employee